UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day2.md

     - I can log in to metacenter.no, but I immediately get shown the change password page, so I guess I can't see anything else.

 41. Just out of curiosity.
 How much computing power do these clusters actually have?
-    -    https://documentation.sigma2.no/hpc_machines/betzy.html has a teoretical peak of 6.2 Petaflop/s.
+    -    https://documentation.sigma2.no/hpc_machines/betzy.html has a theoretical peak of 6.2 Petaflop/s.
-    -    https://documentation.sigma2.no/hpc_machines/fram.html has a teoretical peak of 1.1 Petaflop/s.
+    -    https://documentation.sigma2.no/hpc_machines/fram.html has a theoretical peak of 1.1 Petaflop/s.
-    -    https://documentation.sigma2.no/hpc_machines/saga.html has a teoretical peak of 795 Teraflop/s.
+    -    https://documentation.sigma2.no/hpc_machines/saga.html has a theoretical peak of 795 Teraflop/s.

 42. My supervisor (who has very limited programming knowledge) is the PI of the project (as it is in another field).
 He wishes me to have the "daily contact" with sigma2 and NRIS, is that possible?
     - Your host institution may offer a more focused hands-on tutorial.
 From which institution are you?
     - Daily contact with Sigma2 and NRIS personnel is somewhat problematic since we are not staffed with that in mind, but we will be able to help to a certain point.
 Note that it would from a pedagogical perspective also be much more useful for you to try on your own.
 We will monitor on general basis the system anyway and we have a well working support line.

 43. Is it possible to get a small quota allocated to do some testing of the system on my own (before applying for a project) to see if i will have the sufficient knowledge to actually use it?
-     - Soon I hope tha answer to this is yes.
-We are working to get control over one of the compute projects for recruitement, tutoring, coursework and testing.
-At UiT there is an acccount for this, and ideally it should at least be one for each partner university in NRIS.
+     - Soon I hope the answer to this is yes.
+We are working to get control over one of the compute projects for recruitment, tutoring, coursework and testing.
+At UiT there is an account for this, and ideally it should at least be one for each partner university in NRIS.
 What university are you from?

 44. Where can the lecture recordings be found?